eliasm307/vscode-file-jumper/README.md

 Try File Jumper today and experience a smoother, more connected file navigation experience in VSCode! 🚀

+# Installation

+Install the extension from the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=ecm.file-jumper) or by searching for "File Jumper" in the VSCode extensions panel.

 # Configuration

 Customize the extension's behavior by modifying the following settings in your VSCode `settings.json`.